shoufang-w-arbin/Arbin-Toolbox-Python/README.md

 ## Supported ArbinCTI Objects
 ### General Objects
 The ArbinCTI wrapper provides Python classes for objects commonly used in ArbinCTI commands.
-These wrapper classes:
-- Allow object creation using Pythonic syntax and handle conversion to C# objects internally
+These wrapper classes allow object creation using Pythonic syntax and handle conversion to C# objects internally.

-- Eliminate the need for direct C# syntax in your Python code
+See [EXAMPLE.md](EXAMPLE.md#arbincti-object-creation) for detailed usage.

 | Wrapper Class              | Original Object                                           |
 |----------------------------|-----------------------------------------------------------|